-$\theta{0,cool}$ = initial value at the beginning of the heating phase, i. e. the thermal energy at the end of the last cooling-down phase (or = 0, if the last cooling-down phase has ended, see below, or if there has not been any cooling-down phase yet),
+$\theta{0,cool}$ = initial value at the beginning of the heating phase, i. e. the thermal energy at the end of the last cooling-down phase (or = 0, if the last cooling-down phase has ended, see below,

 As long as the unbalanced load current I2 is less than the threshold ("I2>" or "I2/FLA") it is assumed that the object is cooling down.
 During this phase, the heat (thermal) energy is calculated based on a coolingdown constant.
 This constant is another intrinsic property of the object that is to be protected, and therefore it must be specified as a setting value (Setting Group parameter "r-cool"):